nachoesmite/vlab1/probes/README.md

 > **Hangman** calls up to the dictionary to get a list of words and picks a random word.
 > It provides apis for creating a new game and validating your letter guesses.

-> NOTE!
-For this lab you can copy your deployment lab solution or use our solution as we will
-> enhancing the manifests.

 1. Create a namespace for the services called 'hm' for hangman.
 2. Dictionary Service: Create a deployment and service
    1. Use the following image and tag: *k8sland/go-dictionary-svc:0.0.1*